-I am an Associate Professor in Environmental Politics in the School of Law and Government at Dublin City University.
+I am an associate professor in the School of Law and Government at Dublin City University.
 I hold an MPhil and DPhil (PhD) in International Relations from the University of Oxford, as well as BA and MA degrees from University College Dublin.

-I am author of European Climate Leadership in Question: Policies toward China and India (MIT Press, 2015) and co-editor of European Union External Environmental Policy: Rules, Regulation and Governance Beyond Borders (Palgrave, 2018).
-My research has also appeared in leading international peer reviewed academic journals, including Energy Policy, Global Environmental Politics, Environmental Politics, Journal of Common Market Studies, and the Oxford Research Encyclopedia of Politics.
+I am author of European Climate Leadership in Question: Policies toward China and India (MIT Press, 2015) and co-editor of Ireland and the Climate Crisis (Palgrave, 2020) and European Union External Environmental Policy: Rules, Regulation and Governance Beyond Borders (Palgrave, 2018).
+My research has been published in leading international peer reviewed academic journals, including Energy Policy, Global Environmental Politics, Climate Policy, Environmental Politics, Journal of Common Market Studies, the Oxford Research Encyclopedia of Politics, and Politics and Governance.

-I was central to the establishment of, and teach courses on, DCU’s MSc in Climate Change: Policy, Media and Society.
+I am programme chair of DCU’s MSc in Climate Change: Policy, Media and Society.
 I welcome applications from prospective research students interested in comparative or global environmental politics.

 I am the chair of Future Earth Ireland, the national committee convened by the Royal Irish Academy of Future Earth, a 10-year global research initiative to develop knowledge for responding effectively to the risks and opportunities of global environment change.
-I am a member of the Executive Committee of the Political Studies Association of Ireland, the academic advisory member on the Steering Committee of Coalition 2030, and a member of the Expert Working Group on Sustainability of Chartered Accountants Ireland.
+I am a member of the Internal Steering Group of the All Island Climate and Biodiversity Research Network, and a member of the Executive Committee of the Political Studies Association of Ireland.
+I am also the academic advisory member on the Steering Committee of Coalition 2030, and a member of the Expert Working Group on Sustainability of Chartered Accountants Ireland.
 In 2017 I served as a member of the Expert Advisory Group to the Citizens’ Assembly for its consideration of the topic “How the state can make Ireland a leader in tackling climate change”.
 I am a Research Fellow of the Earth System Governance Project.

 My previous positions include include postdoctoral fellowships at Chatham House, the Finnish Institute of International Affairs, and the Freie Universität Berlin, and stagiaire at third secretary level in the Irish Department of Foreign Affairs.
 I have also held visiting fellowships at the Centre for European Policy Studies (Brussels), the International Centre for Trade and Sustainable Development (Geneva), the Brookings-Tsinghua Center for Public Policy (Beijing), and the Council on Energy, Environment and Water (Delhi).